1 April 2014

 We are also asking for nominations for the Enterostomal Therapist Recognition Award.
 The ET of the Year Award is awarded to an E.T. nurse who has supported ostomates via involvement with his/her local chapter's activities and national functions.
 The award also enables UOAC members to acknowledge their E.T. nurse for their support and services.
 Nomination forms are also available on our website.
 Deadline for nominations is April 30, 2014.

 And as always, you can nominate someone for the Unsung Hero Award.
-The Unsung Hero Awards is presented to those individuals who always work behind the scenes in any successful organization.
+The Unsung Hero Awards are presented to those individuals who always work behind the scenes in any successful organization.
 They are also dedicated to UOAC, but do not seek the limelight.
 In fact they prefer to do their work and give their support in an unobtrusive manner.

 Past winners of these awards are listed on our website.
 All of these awards, plus the President`s Award, will be presented at the Awards Luncheon at the conference in St. John`s Newfoundland this summer.

-Our next biennial conference will be in St. John’s Newfoundland in 2014.
+Our upcoming biennial conference will be in St. John’s Newfoundland in 2014.
 Dates are July 31 to August 2.
 Our conference administrator is Delilah Guy, conference chair is Carol Wells.
 The St. John’s and Gander chapters are working together to put on a great conference.
 We hope to see you all there and take some time to tour around the “Rock” and enjoy the unique experience that is Newfoundland.
 Conference and hotel registration forms are already on our website, along with links to websites that show some of the other things you can go see when you visit Newfoundland.
 The link is: http://ostomycanada.ca/events/biennial_conference_of_uoac

 We thank you for visiting our website and hope that the information has been helpful.
 If you would like to contact UOAC, please address comments at email@example.com and/or fill out the form in the "Contact Us" section.